Lee Angol: Leyton Orient

 On 1 July 2019, Angol joined newly promoted League Two club Leyton Orient for an undisclosed fee, signing a two-year contract.
 At the end of the 2020–21 season, Angol was released by the club.

 Bradford City

 On 22 June 2021, following his departure from Leyton Orient, Angol agreed to join Bradford City on an initial one-year deal.

 On 4 May 2022, Angol signed a new one-year contract extension with the option for a further twelve months.

 Sutton United

 He signed for Sutton United for an undisclosed fee on 11 January 2023.

 On 23 March 2024, Angol returned to the National League, joining Woking on loan for the remainder of the campaign.

 Following relegation at the end of the 2023–24 season, Angol was announced to be leaving the club upon the expiration of his contract.

 Morecambe

 On 25 July 2024, Angol signed for League Two club Morecambe, signing a one-year contract.

 Cheltenham Town

 On 30 June 2025, Angol signed for Cheltenham Town, signing a one-year contract.
+In December 2025, Angol departed the club having made 11 appearances in all competitions.

+Eastbourne Borough

+On 12 March 2026, Angol signed for Eastbourne Borough.